Pass Activation—when someone installs a pass and automatically opts into wallet marketing—is crucial. This is typically done in the following ways:

 ✅ Reinforce with follow-up emails, posters, or SMS

-Key takeaway: Every channel should drive one thing — getting users confidently from seeing your message to adding their card to Wallet.
+Key takeaway: Every channel should drive one thing—guiding users from seeing your message to confidently adding your pass to Wallet.